fenago/pytest-quick-start-guide/pytest-quick-start-guide/Lab_4.md

 we\'ve seen already.
 By default, each fixture is destroyed when each test finishes.

-As mentioned at the beginning of this chapter, some fixtures can be costly to create or set up, and it would be helpful to be able to create as few instances of it as possible, to save time.
+As mentioned at the beginning of this lab, some fixtures can be costly to create or set up, and it would be helpful to be able to create as few instances of it as possible, to save time.
 Here are some
 examples: